jaysonfrancis/jf/_posts/2016-07-29-airlinestatspt1.md

 subtitle: Just playing with some data generated from the transportation statistics website, part 1 is just introducing the data.
 ---

-I just came back from a quick get away to Cabo and had a very bad expierience with a particular airline.
+I just came back from a quick get away to Cabo and had a very bad experience with a particular airline.
 From delays, to horrible customer service, etc. Anyways, I wanted to figure out with empirical data what airlines perform best with the cities I most frequently travel to, specifically in California.
 I decided to start some notes.